Anxiety- signs, symptoms and treatment.

 - Obsessive compulsive disorder

 - Post-traumatic stress disorder

-Dionne helps her clients reduce their anxiety using a myriad of different modalities from herbal medicine, nutritional advice, supplements, breathing techniques and Jin Shin Jyutsu®.
+Dionne helps her clients reduce their anxiety using a myriad of different modalities from herbal medicine, nutritional advice, supplements, flower essences, breathing techniques, essential oils, acupressure points, crystals, sound and Jin Shin Jyutsu®.
 These address all aspects of the individual, helping to rebalance the nervous system and promote a state of relaxation.
 Having suffered from anxiety herself, Dionne knows it’s crippling effects and endeavours to empower her clients to live happy and fulfilled lives so they are not controlled by their anxiety and have the ability to reach their potential.

 Dionne has created a FREE 4 part anxiety management online series.
 Follow the link to sign up and receive these powerful tools straight to your email: